LLNL/ExaConstit/README.md

   * Conduit and ADIOS2 supply output support.
 ZLIB allows MFEM to read in gzip mesh files or save data as being compressed.
   * You'll need to use the exaconstit-dev branch of MFEM found on this fork of MFEM: https://github.com/rcarson3/mfem.git
   * We do plan on upstreaming the necessary changes needed for ExaConstit into the master branch of MFEM, so you'll no longer be required to do this
+  * Version 0.8.0 of ExaConstit is compatible with the following mfem hash 29a8e15382682babe0f5c993211caa3008e1ec96
   * Version 0.7.0 of Exaconstit is compatible with the following mfem hash 78a95570971c5278d6838461da6b66950baea641
   * Version 0.6.0 of ExaConstit is compatible with the following mfem hash 1b31e07cbdc564442a18cfca2c8d5a4b037613f0
   * Version 0.5.0 of ExaConstit required 5ebca1fc463484117c0070a530855f8cbc4d619e
   * ExaCMech is required for ExaConstit to be built and can be obtained at https://github.com/LLNL/ExaCMech.git and now requires the develop branch.
 ExaCMech depends internally on SNLS, from https://github.com/LLNL/SNLS.git.
-We depend on v0.3.4 of ExaCMech as of this point in time.
+We depend on v0.4.1 of ExaCMech as of this point in time.
+  * GPU-builds of ExaCMech >= v0.4.1 and thus ExaConstit now require the RAJA Portability Suite (RAJA, Umpire, and CHAI) to compile and run on the GPU.
+We currently leverage the `v2024.07.0` tag for all of the RAJA Portability Suite repos.
   * For versions of ExaCMech >= 0.3.3, you'll need to add `-DENABLE_SNLS_V03=ON` to the cmake commands as a number of cmake changes were made to that library and SNLS.
 * RAJA is required for ExaConstit to be built and should be the same one that ExaCMech and MFEM are built with.
 It can be obtained at https://github.com/LLNL/RAJA.
 Currently, RAJA >= 2022.10.x is required for ExaConstit due to a dependency update in MFEMv4.5.
 * An example install bash script for unix systems can be found in ```scripts/install/unix_install_example.sh```.
 This is provided as an example of how to install ExaConstit and its dependencies, but it is not guaranteed to work on every system.
-A CUDA version of that script is also included in that folder, and only minor modifications are required if using a version of Cmake  >= 3.18.*.
+A CUDA version of that script is also included in that folder (`unix_gpu_cuda_install_example.sh`), and only minor modifications are required if using a version of Cmake  >= 3.18.*.
 In those cases ```CUDA_ARCH``` has been changed to ```CMAKE_CUDA_ARCHITECTURES```.
 You'll also need to look up what you're CUDA architecture compute capability is set to and modify that within the script.
 Currently, it is set to ```sm_70``` which is associated with the Volta architecture.
+We also have a HIP version included in that folder (`unix_gpu_cuda_install_example.sh`).
+It's based on a LLNL El Capitan-like system build of things so things might need tweaking for other AMD GPU machines.

 * Create a build directory and cd into there
-* Run ```cmake .. -DENABLE_MPI=ON -DENABLE_FORTRAN=ON -DMFEM_DIR{mfem's installed cmake location} -DBLT_SOURCE_DIR=${BLT cloned location if not located in cmake directory} -DECMECH_DIR=${ExaCMech installed cmake location} -DRAJA_DIR={RAJA installed location} -DSNLS_DIR={SNLS installed cmake location}```
+* Run ```cmake .. -DENABLE_MPI=ON -DENABLE_FORTRAN=OFF -DMFEM_DIR{mfem's installed cmake location} -DBLT_SOURCE_DIR=${BLT cloned location if not located in cmake directory} -DECMECH_DIR=${ExaCMech installed cmake location} -DRAJA_DIR={RAJA installed location} -DSNLS_DIR={SNLS installed cmake location}```
 * Run ```make -j 4```